Mortgage Advisor & Director

 There tend to be fewer commercial lenders offering pub mortgages than in other sectors, as pubs are considered fairly high risk investments.
 This means that high street lenders are unlikely to provide too many options, however, there are a host of specialist lenders who are happy to finance pub purchase and remortgages.

 Commercial mortgage rates are not typically advertised due to the bespoke nature of this form of finance.
-However, at the time of writing (July 2024) commercial mortgages tend to attract rates of around 5-9%, depending on the applicant and risk involved in the investment.
+However, they are almost exclusively higher than residential mortgage rates and determined by the LTV, strength of the investment and your experience in the pub sector.

 Things to consider